Santa, romance and horror? ‘Bird Box’ bucks holiday trend

+NEW YORK (AP) — For so long, movies around the holidays have been merry and bright.
+Lately, more and more seem murderous and designed to fright.

+Take this winter, where, of course, sugary options abounded, such as “Mary Poppins Returns” on the big screen and “A Christmas Prince: The Royal Wedding” on TV.
+Then there’s the post-apocalyptic survival story “Bird Box.”

-Released just days before Christmas on Netflix, the Sandra Bullock-led thriller “Bird Box” is about monstrous entities that compel any human who sees them to try to kill themselves.
+Released just days before Christmas on Netflix, the Sandra Bullock-led thriller is about monstrous entities that compel any human who sees them to quickly try to kill themselves.
+Not exactly the stuff of sugar plum fairies.

-Even though Netflix declines to release viewership numbers, “Bird Box” seems to have struck a nerve, triggering the creation of memes and online chatter.
+But even though Netflix declines to release viewership numbers, “Bird Box” seems to have struck a nerve, triggering the creation of memes and online chatter for a very dark film dropped into the festive period.

-In some ways, it shouldn’t come as a surprise that a film about monsters that attack people showed up on the online video streamer on Dec.
-21. Alternate Christmas movies are all the rage these days, “From Die Hard,” ”In Bruges,” ”Kiss Kiss Bang Bang” and “Lethal Weapon.”

 Most Read Entertainment Stories